 Another idea is to host a weekend hackathon — an event where job hunters can show off their skills in a scenario you've concocted and can controlled.
 Then hire those people who perform the best.

 The hackathon is great for finding people with similar skill sets.
-However, if you're looking for unique thinkers, you'd be better served asking a candidate to perform a task at the onsite interview.
+However, if you're looking for unique thinkers, you'd be better served asking a candidate to perform a task.
 It should be one that requires preparation.
 After the task is performed, have the candidate then walk you through the decisions they made.
+This can even work for remote hiring; finding great potential hires online and having them walk you through a task over Zoom can test their presentation skills just as well.

 A great example: while interviewing a new graduate for a customer success position, we discovered he practiced Getting Things Done (GTD).
 We asked him to do an onsite presentation on GTD, and tell us why he chose this productivity method over others.
 It was a good presentation.
 Since he was fresh from school, he didn't have any job experience to talk about, but because of the task, we immediately saw the value he could bring to Wrike.